mipo256/jpoint2025-springaio-stand-demo/README.md

 it would be impossible to determine if we need to issue an `INSERT`, or we want to issue an `UPDATE` it.
 We cannot know it since for both `INSERT` and `UPDATE` we need a pre-set id.
 In order to gain the knowledge of what query to issue, we need to do what Hibernate does - issue a separate `SELECT`.
 Do you want extra `SELECT`s into your database?
 No, so shut your mouth.

+## 7. Allocation Size in JPA

+Q. Why still multiple selects to sequence? <br/>
+A: Well, this is mostly because Hibernate wants to check if the sequence in database is indeed configured correctly.
+In other words, it wants to double-check that it indeed has allocated N ids for operations.
+So, Hibernate would have to check it anyway, either by querying the `information_schema` or smth like that, or by issuing another `SELECT nextval`/`SELECT NEXT VALUE FOR`.
+The second approach is of course better, since it further reduces the number of queries to be done